Emanuel-Fontanha/Checklist-Folder/README.md

 # Checklist-Folder

-A colection of guide-like checklists for studying a bunch of tecnologies.
+A colection of guide-like checklists to study    a bunch of tecnologies.
 The repository has only an HTML checklist, but I intend to keep creating new ones, such as guides for CSS, JavaScript, React, Flutter and a lot more.

 ## Available checklists